Lerer/veracode-github-app/README.md

 # veracode-app

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A github application to interact with the the Veracode Platform.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A github application to interact with the Veracode Platform.

 ## Setup